mikeizbicki/cmc-csci046/week_00/git.md

 1. The first line in the file above is called the *shebang*.
-   This line is not used by python (it is a python comment because it starts with `#`), but is instead used by the UNIX shell to know what program should be used to run this file.
+   This line is not used by python (it is a python comment because it starts with `#`), but is instead used by the unix shell to know what program should be used to run this file.
    In this case, the shebang says to use the `python3` command.
    You will see these shebang lines frequently in python programs, but for our purposes you can ignore them.